 Therapy mechanism doesn't depend on the cause of plaque formation

-It doesn’t matter if the arterial lesions were caused by mechanical stress, a vitamin deficiency, dietary oxidized cholesterol, elevated homocysteine or sugars, fat or toxis fats, or even . . .
+It doesn’t matter what caused the arterial lesions.
+Whether caused by mechanical stress, a vitamin deficiency, dietary oxidized cholesterol, elevated homocysteine or sugars, fat or toxic fats, or even . . .
 Little green men!

 Cure means cure